sinamanbons/puppet_example/README.md

 Puppet dashboard is also present at 192.168.33.10:3000.

-Puppet master is set for autosign-ing  anything that has the puppet configuration server pointing to our puppet agent
+Puppet master is set for autosign-ing

 ## Setup